What’s the difference between Urgent Care and Emergency Room Services? Find out here.

 Health sharing ministries are ideal for individuals and families!

 Keeping your loved ones happy and healthy is our number one priority.
-Join OneShare Health’s Christian Health Care Sharing Ministry to start receiving a full suite of cutting-edge services by providers from the First Health® Network.
+Join OneShare Health’s Christian Health Care Sharing Ministry to start receiving care from providers in the First Health® Network.
 Wherever you may be in life, we’re here to serve you.

 What is Urgent Care?